An early warning network for coral bleaching in southeast Florida

 Remember, reports of 'no bleaching' are just as important as 'bleaching'

 SEAFAN BleachWatch training materials

-While localized, colony specific bleaching has been recorded for over 100 years,
+While localized, colony specific bleaching has been recorded for more than 100 years,

 there is an indication that coral bleaching has increased in frequency and severity

 along the Florida Reef Tract since the 1980s.
 Increasing public, media, and